-Murmurs are sounds made by blood circulating through the heart's chambers or valves, or through blood vessels near the heart.
+Murmurs are extra or unusual sounds made by blood circulating through the heart’s chambers or valves, or through blood vessels near the heart.

 What causes a heart murmur?

-Heart murmurs may be caused by a number of factors or diseases, including the following:
+Heart murmurs may be heard in a normal healthy heart of a child, or they may be caused by a number of factors or diseases, including:

 What are the different types of murmurs?

-Your child's physician will evaluate a murmur based on several factors.
-Murmurs are analyzed for pitch, loudness, and duration.
-They also are graded according to their intensity (on a scale of one to six, with one being very faint and six being very loud).
+Your child’s health care provider will evaluate a murmur based on several factors.
+Murmurs are analyzed for pitch, loudness, location and duration.
+They also are graded according to their intensity (on a scale of 1 to 6, with 1 being very faint and 6 being very loud).

 Types of murmurs include the following:

 - Systolic murmur.
 A heart murmur that occurs during a heart muscle contraction or when blood is pushed out from the heart to the body.

 - Diastolic murmur.
 A heart murmur that occurs during heart muscle relaxation between beats or when heart chambers are re-filling before the next contraction.